 Finally, automated reporting platforms like AgencyAnalytics are built specifically for marketing agencies, which means the data connections are focused on the platforms that your clients are using.

-These platforms are also built much more intuitively than most BI platforms, which means that both technical and non-technical marketers can get value from them.
+These platforms are also built much more intuitively than most BI platforms, which means that they deliver value for both technical and non-technical marketers.
 As discussed in the previous section, after you set up your initial data integrations, the main benefits for agencies are the consistency of your reporting, the scalability of generating new reports, and the value they present to clients.

 From reporting automation to client login access, AgencyAnalytics has a full stack of time-saving features for agencies like you.
 Put billable hours back in your day and sign up for a free 14-day trial today.